-Course Code: EEE-4824 Course Title: Control System II Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+Course Code: EEE-4824 Course Title: Control System II Sessional

 Objective: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4823.
 In the second part, students will design simple systems using the principles learned in EEE 4823.